 Implementation of the “pull” system is a win-win for everybody: either for a client, who will always find the necessary product and vote with money or for the business that will increase sales, accrue profits and furthermore does not block the circulating money in the slow-selling goods!

 We will tell more information about how to implement such system during our online-demonstratoin.

 Do you want to get the same effects for your company?

 Request a free demo!

 “How to manage stock proactively basing on the Theory of Constraints” in order to:

-- Figure out and estimate which damages and losses of sales does company suffer from because of incorrect sales forecast and stock management according to the “extruding” method.
+- Figure out and estimate which damages and losses of sales does company suffer from because of incorrect sales forecast and Inventory according to the “extruding” method.
 Find out how to fix them.

-- Get step-by-step plan of transfer to implementation of the “extraction” system of stock management.
+- Get step-by-step plan of transfer to implementation of the “extraction” system of Inventory.